sqonk/phext-detach/README.md

 [![Minimum PHP Version](https://img.shields.io/badge/php-%3E%3D%207.3-8892BF.svg)](https://php.net/)
 [![License](https://sqonk.com/opensource/license.svg)](license.txt)

-Detach is a libary for running tasks inside of a PHP script in parallel using forked processes.

-This class is a modernised and rewritten version of the Thread class originally written by Tudor Barbu.
-It forks a seperate process (based on the parent) and executes the requested callback.
+Detach is a libary for running tasks inside of a PHP script in parallel using forked processes, ideally targetting CPU-bound processing.
+It clones a seperate process (based on the parent) and executes the requested callback.

+It is light weight and relies on little else other than the PCNTL PHP extension and a minor set of composer packages.

+Detach is also minimalist in nature with just a small set of functions and classes to memorise.
+There is no event system and no architecture to learn, allowing it to fit easily within an existing code structure.

+See the [examples](#examples) for a quick start guide.

-While the spawned tasks have the ability to return data back to the parent there is also the option of using Channels, a loose implentation of channels from the go language, which provide a simple way of allowing independant processes to send and receive data between one another.
+While the spawned tasks have the ability to return data back to the parent there is also the option of using Channels, a loose implementation of channels from the Go language, which provide a simple way of allowing independent processes to send and receive data between one another.

 Channels can also be used as logic gates for controlling the execution of various tasks by forcing them to wait for incoming data where required.

-This library requires the pcntl PHP extension to be installed and active.

-## About PHEXT

-The PHEXT package is a set of libraries for PHP that aim to solve common problems with a syntax that helps to keep your code both concise and readable.

-PHEXT aims to not only be useful on the web SAPI but to also provide a productivity boost to command line scripts, whether they be for automation, data analysis or general research.
+#### Communicating between tasks

+###### (Implementation details)

+Data transfer between seperate processes takes place via a file-storage system, defaulting to PHPs temporary directory and falling back to the directory of the running script if the former is not specified in the PHP config.

+Semaphores are used internally to control synchronisation between tasks.

+Multiple methods for data transfer were explored and while other options such as shared memory segments were undoubtedly faster, file storage was found to be the most reliable.

+Depending on what Detach is being used for but assuming it is largely CPU work, the impact of moving data  via the disk should be minimal, certainly with modern SSD drives.

+#### A word of caution on the web

+This library is mainly designed with the CLI SAPI in mind (scripts and programs that are run from the command line).

+*PHP is a single-threaded language*.
+Predominantly used for server-side web development, the creator of PHP [has made his opinions quite clear](#https://www.youtube.com/watch?v=OEMuHy5Srk8)  that multi-threading under a web SAPI makes little sense.

+Having said that, there is nothing technically stopping it from being run under any environment as long as PCNTL is active.

+#### Alternatives

+The solution provided in this library is nothing new.
+It is a modernised, rewritten and extended version of the "Thread" class originally written by Tudor Barbu.

+Detach is *not* an asynchronous or event-driven IO framework.
+[ReactPHP](https://reactphp.org) and [Amp](https://amphp.org) both provide comprehensive solutions in this space.

+If you have the ability to install PECL extensions then you should consider [Parallel](https://github.com/amphp/parallel) as an option if you desire *true multi-threading*.

+The [spatie/async](https://github.com/spatie/async) library provides an alternative solution that also uses PCNTL forking but with an API and structure that may be more familiar to many developers.

+Finally, there is also the [Worker Pool](https://packagist.org/packages/qxsch/worker-pool) package.

 ## Install